 The must-haves of British cuisine

 There's no denying that breakfast is more important in England than lunch.
 To convince yourself of this, there's nothing better than to treat yourself to a gargantuan English breakfast, the ideal way to start a long day of sightseeing.
-It consists of eggs - fried, poached or scrambled - accompanied by grilled sausages, pan-fried tomatoes, roasted mushrooms, baked beans in tomato sauce and black pudding.
-All served on toast with butter and marmalade.
-Of course, such a feast takes time to prepare and is best enjoyed by Londoners at weekends.
+It consists of eggs - fried, poached or scrambled - accompanied by small grilled sausages, pan-fried tomatoes, roasted mushrooms, white beans in tomato sauce called baked beans, and black pudding, the English equivalent of our black pudding.
+It's all served on toast with butter and marmalade.
+Of course, such a feast takes time and is best enjoyed by Londoners at weekends.

 Among the most common dishes, it's impossible to miss the famous fish & chips.
-While this street food, traditionally sold from chippy stalls, may seem simple enough, its preparation is taken very seriously.
-So much so, in fact, that in 1913 the National Federation of Fish Friers (NFFF) was founded, offering training courses in how to prepare this dish to perfection.
+While this street-food dish, traditionally sold in chippy stalls, may seem simple enough, its preparation is taken very seriously.
+So much so, in fact, that in 1913 the National Federation of Fish Friers (NFFF) was founded, offering, among other things, training courses in how to prepare this dish to perfection.
 Cod and haddock are the most commonly used fish.
 They are coated in a thin batter, then deep-fried and served with large fries drizzled with vinegar, which the English call chips - unlike the Americans, who call them French fries.
 Another London street food speciality is the Cornish pasty, a large turnip from Cornwall in the south-west of the country.
 Filled with minced beef, potatoes, onion and rutabaga, it is symbolic of the cuisine of the working and poorer classes.
-Cornish pasty , on the other hand, has a protected geographical indication (PGI) in the European Union.
+Cornish pasty, on the other hand, has a protected geographical indication (PGI) in the European Union.
 Another typically London snack, the Scotch egg, consists of a hard-boiled egg in the middle of a ball of breaded and fried sausage meat filling.
 It's eaten hot or cold, often at picnics.
 Despite its name, this recipe was invented in London in 1738.

-More refined, though heartier, Beef Wellington is symbolic of a bourgeois English cuisine that's a little old-fashioned, but delicious.
+More refined, though heartier, Beef Wellington is symbolic of a bourgeois, slightly old-fashioned, but delicious English cuisine.
 It consists of roast beef, usually garnished with sliced mushrooms and wrapped in crispy puff pastry.
-Much more rustic, shephard's pie is the equivalent of our shepherd's pie, but here the beef is replaced by lamb or mutton.
-In a similar vein, bangers and mash is the quintessential rural dish, made with pork sausage, usually from Lincolnshire or Cumberland, and mashed potatoes, topped with a rich onion gravy.
-The more solemn Sunday roast is a family lunch consisting of a piece of roast meat, usually leg of lamb, roast pork or roast beef, but also chicken, served with steamed vegetables, gravy - a thick meat juice - and the famous Yorkshire pudding, which resembles a puff pastry.
+Much more rustic, shepherd's pie is the equivalent of our shepherd's pie, but here the beef is replaced by lamb or mutton.
+In the same vein, bangers and mash is the quintessential rural dish, made with pork sausages, usually from Lincolnshire or Cumberland, and mashed potatoes, topped with a rich onion gravy.
+More solemn, the Sunday roast is a family lunch consisting of a piece of roast meat, usually leg of lamb, roast pork or roast beef, but also chicken, accompanied by steamed vegetables, gravy - a thick meat juice - and the famous Yorkshire pudding, which resembles a puff pastry.

 While wine is becoming increasingly popular with our neighbors across the Channel, beer remains inseparable from British cuisine.
 Unlike the Germans, Great Britain produces mostly top-fermented ales.
 There are many varieties, such as pale ale, with its delicately amber, refreshing color, or slight ale or amber bitter ale, with a strong hop flavor.
 Brown ale or mild ale is brown or coppery, with a less bitter taste than the previous varieties.
 Christmas ale, brewed and consumed during the festive season, is red in color and very strong, with a yeasty taste that stands out in the mouth.
 Indian Pale Ale (IPA), for its part, had to withstand transport to the colonies, and usually contains more alcohol and hops than the others, giving it a tangier taste.
 For those more reluctant to drink beer, it's worth noting that England has a long tradition of cocktails, with many creations based on gin, an alcohol scented with juniper berries, some varieties of which are still produced in the London area.
 Pimm's is a liqueur derived from gin and flavored with orange.
 Add lemonade, pieces of fruit, mint leaves and a few slices of cucumber, and you've got a Pimm's cup, a cool cocktail that's very popular in summer.